raspberrypilearning/fruit-salad/en/step_2.md

 --- /task ---

+We need to ensure that the plate is clear when the green flag is clicked.

 --- task ---
-The `erase all` block removes stamps.
+Go to Pen{:class="block3extensions"} and select the `erase all`{:class="block3extensions"} block.

-Add code to the Ingredients sprite to clear the plate when the green flag is clicked.
+Add code to the Ingredients sprite to clear all the stamps from the plate.

 ```blocks3
 when green flag clicked